 Genetic testing can be done to help determine whether a BRCA mutation is present in a family.
 There have been hundreds of different mutations identified throughout the BRCA genes.
 Thus, genetic testing involves reading through the entire genetic code of both genes to try and identify if a mutation is present.
-It is important to remember, however, that there are certain mutations in the BRCA genes that cannot be detected by the laboratory techniques being used.
+It is important to remember, however, that there are certain mutations in the BRCA genes that may not be detected by the laboratory techniques being used.
 It is also possible that a family’s cancer, if hereditary, is due to a mutation in a different cancer susceptibility gene which has not yet been identified.
-Thus, a negative (or “normal”) BRCA test result does not rule out the possibility that a hereditary cancer syndrome is present in a family, unless another relative has already been shown to have a BRCA mutation.
+Thus, a negative (or “normal”) BRCA test result does not rule out the possibility that a hereditary cancer syndrome is present in a family

 In addition, normal variations can also occur within genes which do not affect the way they function.
-Unfortunately, it can sometimes be difficult to determine whether a change found in one of the BRCA genes is a normal variation, or a mutation that can lead to cancer.
-Thus it is possible to get an ambiguous result from genetic testing (“genetic variant of uncertain significance”).
+Unfortunately, it can sometimes be difficult to determine whether a change found in a gene is a normal variation or a mutation that can lead to cancer.
+Thus it is possible to get an ambiguous result from genetic testing (“variant of uncertain significance”).

-We recommend that testing be performed first on someone in the family who has had cancer, since the results obtained from testing an unaffected woman first may be difficult to interpret.
-If a person with breast or ovarian cancer is found to carry a BRCA mutation, then other relatives can be tested reliably and with high accuracy.
+We recommend that testing be performed first on someone in the family who has had cancer, since the results obtained from testing an unaffected person first may be difficult to interpret.
+If a BRCA mutation is found, then other relatives can be tested more easily and with high accuracy.